BrianZeng01/CPSC210-Term-Project/README.md

 ## User Stories:
 As a user, I want to be able to...
 - Create a new world which will be added to worlds * Mark
-- Fight a monster * Mark
+- Fight a monster with my hero in a selected world * Mark
 - Delete a world from worlds * Mark
 - View my character's stats
 - View my world's progress